Henrymelendez/Henrymelendez/README.md

 <ins></ins>

-Previously Worked as finance, accounting, and data analytics as well as mentored data science student for lambda school
+Previously Worked as finance, accounting, and data analytics as well as a current student at skill distillery.

-👯 I’m looking to to contribute to projects as a data engineer
+👯 I’m looking to to contribute to projects as a java developer

 # Langauges and Tools
 <ins></ins>
-Python, Java, Scala
+Java, Python, Scala
 ## Exploratory Data Analysis:
 Python, Pandas, NumPy
 ## Visualization Insights: